-When two people who are not together or are divorced share a child, child support may be ordered to help cover critical expenses for the child, including those pertaining to food, clothing and shelter.
+When two people who are not together or are divorced share a child, child support in Los Angeles may be ordered to help cover critical expenses for the child, including those pertaining to food, clothing, and shelter.
 These payments can also cover additional expenses, such as those related to travel or education.

 Generally, the parent that spends the majority of time with the child, or the custodial parent, is the parent receiving support payments.
 Because existing law assumes that the custodial parent spends money directly on expenses for the child, a court will typically order support orders be paid to them.
 However, there are cases where a court may determine that both parents should make support payments.

 In the state of California, there are established guidelines – a calculator, so to speak – that examine a variety of factors before establishing child support.
 In addition to the incomes of both parents, the state will also take into account:

 - The number of children needing support payments